Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

 \subsection{Gauge invariance and structure of the Kerr scattering map}

-The proofs in this paper are carried out in Lorenz gauge at the level of the potential $A$.
-However, the Maxwell--Higgs system is gauge invariant and the asymptotic data are defined intrinsically via parallel transport.
-In particular, the nonlinear scattering theory obtained above is canonical on the quotient by gauge.
-We record three structural consequences which sharpen the conceptual content of Theorem~\ref{thm:kerr}.
+The proofs in this paper are carried out in Lorenz gauge in the potential $A$.
+However, the Maxwell-Higgs system is gauge invariant and the asymptotic data are defined intrinsically via parallel transport.
+The nonlinear scattering theory obtained above is canonical on the quotient by gauge.
+We state three structural consequences for Theorem~\ref{thm:main-slow-kerr-intro}; on Schwarzschild the same quotient statement holds for the massive extension after adding the timelike radiation channel.

-\begin{definition}[Gauge group and quotient phase space] Let $\Sigma_{\tau_{0}}$ be a Kerr-star Cauchy hypersurface and let $\chi:\Sigma_{\tau_{0}}\to\mathbb{R}$ be a real-valued function.
-At the level of Cauchy data for a Lorenz-gauge potential $A$ and scalar $\phi$ we define the induced gauge transformation by